30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 1. Onion preparation:

-• Cut off both ends of the onion and peel the outer skin
+• Cut off both ends of the onion and peel the outer skin layers

 • Cut the onion in half from top to bottom

-• Place each half flat-side down
+• Place each half flat-side down on cutting board for stability

-• Make 3-4 horizontal cuts, then vertical cuts
+• Make 3-4 horizontal cuts, then vertical cuts through each half

-• Finally, cut across to create small, even dice
+• Finally, cut across to create small, even dice pieces

-• Your pieces should be about ¼-inch in size
+• Your pieces should be about ¼-inch in size (about the size of a pencil eraser)

 2. Carrot preparation:

-• Wash carrots under cool water
+• Wash carrots under cool running water, scrubbing gently with fingers

-• Cut off the tops and ends
+• Cut off the tops and ends with your knife

-• Cut into ¼-inch thick rounds
+• Cut into ¼-inch thick rounds (about the thickness of two quarters stacked)

 • Make sure all pieces are similar in size for even cooking